OfficeDev/office-dev-program-docs/docs/microsoft-365-developer-program.md

 1. Go to the [Join the Microsoft 365 Developer Program](https://developer.microsoft.com/en-us/microsoft-365/dev-program) page.

 2. In the upper-right corner, choose **Sign in** to sign in with your Microsoft account or Microsoft Entra-enabled email.
+Note that **/*.onmicrosoft.com** email domains are not supported.

     > [!NOTE]
     > Remember the account that you sign in with.
 You'll sign in to the [Developer Program dashboard](https://developer.microsoft.com/en-us/microsoft-365/profile) with this account.
 This account is different than the admin ID that you'll use for your Microsoft 365 developer subscription.